rubinius/rubinius/doc/doc/en/getting-started/building.markdown

 Rubinius uses LLVM for the JIT compiler.
 Rubinius depends on a particular version of LLVM.
-If you have installed LLVM on your system, pass the '--skip-system' flag to the configure script in the directions below.
+If you have installed LLVM on your system, pass the `--skip-system` flag to the configure script in the directions below.

 ### Getting the Source